goalsgame/ueimporter/README.md

 ## Installation <a name="install" />

-Install a snapshot of UEIMPORTER using `pip`, from the Git repo root
+Install a snapshot of UEIMPORTER using `pip`, from the UEIMPORTER Git repo root
 ```sh
 $ pip install --user .
 ```